Emily Oster

 Of course, vaccination at any time is better than never!
 Just, if you get to pick: October.

 A note on pregnancy: This October timing recommendation goes for kids and adults (including older adults).
 If you are pregnant, there may be value to earlier vaccination if you are due in the fall.
 Ideally, you’d have at least four weeks between vaccination and birth, to give antibodies time to pass to the baby.
-That could mean vaccination now if you’re due in October.
+That could mean vaccination in September if you’re due in October.

 COVID-19